Noutronix/COMP-250-projects/README.md

 # COMP-250-projects

-Here is a quick description of each project we worked on in COMP 250, as well as the learning objectives for each.
+Here is a quick description of each project we worked on in COMP 250, as well as the learning objectives for each

 Assignment 1: Designing a simple tower defense game.